LesiaChaban/gdk-oci-oke-workshop/00-introduction/introduction.md

 ## About this Workshop

-This workshop takes you step by step through the process of building a Java application to publish standard and custom metrics to Oracle Cloud Infrastructure (OCI) Monitoring using the Graal Development Kit for Micronaut (GDK).
-It shows you how to query and visualize the published metrics using the OCI Metrics Explorer.
+This workshop takes you step by step through the process of deploying a Java application to OCI Kubernetes Clusters (OKE) and upload, download, and delete files from Oracle Cloud Infrastructure (OCI) Object Storage using the Graal Development Kit for Micronaut (GDK).
+Kubernetes Clusters (OKE) service.
 You'll use GraalVM Native Image to package and run the application as a native executable.

-It is aimed at application developers and DevOps engineers with a basic knowledge of Java.
+It is aimed at application developers and DevOps engineers with an intermediate knowledge of Java.

 Estimated Workshop Time: 75 minutes